googleforgames/agones/site/content/en/docs/Reference/fleetautoscaler.md

 - `sync` is autoscaling sync strategy.
 It defines when to run the autoscaling
   - `type` is type of the sync.
 For now only "FixedInterval" is available
   - `fixedInterval` parameters of the fixedInterval sync
-    - `seconds` is the time in seconds between each auto scaling
+    - `seconds` is the time in seconds between each autoscaling

 ## Webhook Endpoint Specification

-Webhook endpoint is used to delegate the scaling logic to a separate pod or server.

-FleetAutoscaler would send a request to the webhook endpoint every sync period (which is currently 30s) with a JSON body, and scale the target fleet based on the data that is returned.
+A webhook based `FleetAutoscaler` sends an HTTP POST request to the webhook endpoint every sync period (default is 30s) with a JSON body, and scale the target fleet based on the data that is returned.
-JSON payload with a FleetAutoscaleReview data structure would be sent to webhook endpoint and received from it with FleetAutoscaleResponse field populated.
-FleetAutoscaleResponse contains target Replica count which would trigger scaling of the fleet according to it.

-In order to define the path to your Webhook you can use either `URL` or `service`.
-Note that `caBundle` parameter is required if you use HTTPS for webhook fleetautoscaler, `caBundle` should be omitted if you want to use HTTP webhook server.

-The connection to this webhook endpoint should be defined in `FleetAutoscaler` using Webhook policy type.
+The JSON payload that is sent is a `FleetAutoscaleReview` data structure and a `FleetAutoscaleResponse` data structure is expected to be returned.

+The `FleetAutoscaleResponse`'s `Replica` field is used to set the target `Fleet` count with each sync interval, thereby providing the autoscaling functionality.

 ```go
 // FleetAutoscaleReview is passed to the webhook with a populated Request value,